lycantropus/MOCKPIXEL057/README.md

 The API was built over the provided API by mercedes and extended by ours when needed.
 All the functions provided by the original api were also implemented with a simplified syntax since the project is focused on a single vehicle.

+Additionally, the user can interact with the API through a mobile app.

 ## How to build and run the project.

 To build the app please follow this steps: